brimdata/zed/docs/language/operators.md

 #### Example #4:

 Next we'll count the number of unique websites mentioned in our school records.
-Since we know some of the records don't include a web site, we'll deliberately put the unset values at the front of the list so we can see how many there are.
+Since we know some of the records don't include a website, we'll deliberately put the unset values at the front of the list so we can see how many there are.